* This is the Professional Version. *

 The mortality rate is only 1% of untreated patients but is higher in those with endocarditis.
 Some patients with neurologic involvement have residual impairment.

 Symptoms do not readily suggest the diagnosis.
 Early on, Q fever resembles many infections (eg, influenza, other viral infections, salmonellosis, malaria, hepatitis, brucellosis).
-Later, it resembles many forms of bacterial, viral, and mycoplasmal pneumonias.
+Later, it resembles many forms of bacterial, viral, and mycoplasmal and other atypical pneumonias.
 Contact with animals or animal products is an important clue.

 Immunofluorescence assay (IFA) of infected tissue is the diagnostic method of choice; alternatively, enzyme-linked immunosorbent assay (ELISA) may be done.
 Acute and convalescent serum specimens (typically complement fixation) may be used.
+Antibodies to phase II antigen are used to diagnose acute disease, and antibodies to both phase I and phase II antigens are used to diagnose chronic disease.
 PCR can identify the organism in biopsy specimens.
 C. burnetii may be isolated from clinical specimens, but only by special research laboratories; routine blood and sputum cultures are negative.

 Patients with respiratory symptoms or signs require chest x-ray; findings may include atelectasis, pleural-based opacities, pleural effusion, and lobar consolidation.
 The gross appearance of the lungs may resemble bacterial pneumonia but, histologically, more closely resembles psittacosis and some viral pneumonias.